 The Society’s property and business are managed to meet its objectives by a Board of Directors including a President, all elected from the Membership.

-Our Board is composed of the President (and Chairman of the Board), Secretary, Treasurer, Directors for Membership, Awards, Publications, Library and Archives Liaison, and Directors-At -Large.
-A quorum of six is required to conduct business.
+Our Board is composed of the President, Secretary, Treasurer, Directors for Communications, Community Projects, Membership, Regular Events, Special Events, as well as Directors-At-Large.
+A quorum of five is required to conduct business.
 Officers of the Board are indemnified by the Society and cannot be held liable except for dishonesty or wilful act.
 Conflicts of interest must be disclosed.
+Between Annual General Meetings, the Board may appoint additional directors.

 Elections are for one-year terms which may be renewed through an election process.
 The process is governed by a nominating committee drawn from the Membership and usually chaired by the immediate Past President.
 Elections are held at an Annual General Meeting and are passed by at least 67% of the eligible votes.
 An Officer of the Board may be removed by a minimum 51% vote of the Membership at a specially convened meeting.